vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 > _In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records._

 ## DNSSEC (DNS Security Extensions)
-The domain name system (DNS) is often described as the phone book of the internet for translating friendly domain names into IP addresses.
-Unfortunately, it also accepts any address given to it.
-DNSSEC adds a security layer to this phonebook.
-It uses digital signatures to make sure the information in the phonebook can be trusted and has not been tampered with, to prevent DNS spoofing.
+DNS is often described as the address book of the internet for translating friendly domain names into IP addresses.
+But it was never built with security in mind and DNS blindly trusts whatever answer it gets back.
+DNSSEC adds a security layer to this address book.
+It uses cryptographic signatures to make sure the DNS records can be trusted and have not been tampered with, preventing attackers from injecting fake answers (DNS spoofing).

 > DNSSEC can be enabled with your DNS provider if they support it.